 - (A) Odd

-- (B) Horrible
+- B Horrible

 - © Affordable

-- Pabulous
+- Fabulous

+The Article says all of the following except

+Intersection of the second sec

-- A Today's marshmallows are produced using ingredients like corn syrup, corn starch, and gelatin. - B The name "s'more" probably came about from the idea that the dessert was so tasty anyone who tried it would ask for "some more." - © Graham crackers were originally created in the late 1800s using coarse whole wheat flour. - D In 1875, Swiss candlemaker Daniel Peter developed a way to mix milk, sugar, and chocolate to create what is now called "milk chocolate."
+(B) The name "s'more" probably came about from the idea that the dessert was so tasty anyone who tried it would ask for "some more."

+c Graham crackers were originally created in the late 1800s using coarse whole wheat flour.

+D In 1875, Swiss candlemaker Daniel Peter developed a way to mix milk, sugar, and chocolate to create what is now called "milk chocolate."

-In the second-to-last paragraph, the author presents information about s'more snacks and microwave cooking in order to
+In the second-to-last paragraph, the author presents information about s'more snacks and microwave cooking in order to .

-- (A) Describe the products available for s'more lovers at grocery stores, as well as the disadvantages of campfire cooking - B Advertise the variety of s'more-inspired foods at grocery stores and compare oven-baked s'mores with microwaved s'mores - © Demonstrate the popularity of s'mores and provide readers with alternatives to traditional s'more making - D Persuade readers to buy more breakfast snacks and candy bars, and to use safer cooking methods than campfires
+(A) Describe the products available for s'more lovers at grocery stores, as well as the disadvantages of campfire cooking

+(B) Advertise the variety of s'more-inspired foods at grocery stores and compare oven-baked s'mores with microwaved s'mores

+© Demonstrate the popularity of s'mores and provide readers with alternatives to traditional s'more making

+Dersuade readers to buy more breakfast snacks and candy bars, and to use safer cooking methods than campfires